In the Chinese Internal Arts, particularly Taiji Chuan, the term Pan(2) Xi(1) refers to coil-suction, a way of

 Because in the beginning it seems complicated, students have in times past asked me to articulate a rule to remind them what to do and went to do it.

 When it comes the flow and internal energies, rules become silly.
-Your mind, just as your body, must be soft
+Your mind, just as your body, must be soft and

-prevent you from achieving the highest level of skill.
+you from achieving the highest level of skill.
 The question begs to be asked, “How can you truly be in the moment, if you need a rule to get there?”

 Though it is not quite the same thing as a rule, there is a fundamental guiding principle that relates to what characterizes efficient movement.
 Simply stated: